DJAG7/fabric/patterns/create_mermaid_visualization_for_github/system.md

 - If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

 - DO NOT COMPLAIN AND GIVE UP.

-If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.
+- DO NOT JUST LIST SERVICES BUT FUNCTIONALITY BETWEEN MICROSERVICES AND FUNCTIONAL COMPONENTS

+- DO NOT CREATE COMPONENTS THAT DO NOT EXIST
 # OUTPUT INSTRUCTIONS

 - DO NOT COMPLAIN.
 Just output the Mermaid syntax.